-“Prior to lockdown, I normalised it.
-I told myself, my using was quite normal.
+“Before lockdown, I normalized it.
+I told myself, my usage was quite normal.
 I wasn’t like a daily user, and I wasn’t physically addicted.
 Then the whole world kind of just stopped, and the one thing that continued was the drinking.”

 For Victoria, who lives in Manchester with her partner, drinking often led to using cocaine.
 “Being at home all the time [in lockdown] and having nothing to do, we did drink more.
 There wasn’t even anything else to spend your money on, or that’s how it seemed,” she said.